MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/flowcontrol.md

 ##### Variables Produced
-- This action doesn't produce any variables
+- This action produces the output variables of the selected flow

 ##### <a name="runflow_onerror"></a> Exceptions
 |Exception|Description|